-The other walled compound, just southwest of the above, is about form!
+The other walled compound, just southwest of the above, is about form.
 It has a guard tower at the northwest and southeast corners and one entrance centered in the east wall.
-A segregated area, former of this compound contains one building about The rest of the compound is open and contains 4 buildings, 2
+A segregated area, form, located in the northeast corner of this compound contains one building about The rest of the compound is open and contains 4 buildings, 2